-Learning how to send bitcoins is likely one of the first things you’ll do when interacting with the Bitcoin network, so it’s important you get expert and high quality instructions on how to do it right.
+Learning how to send bitcoin is likely one of the first things you’ll do when interacting with the Bitcoin network, so it’s important you get expert and high quality instructions on how to do it right.
 While many are confused or even afraid to try, it’s super easy and you’ll get used to very quickly we promise.

-Just like with sending an email, you can send bitcoins from many different programs and platforms, but it’s all pretty much the same thing in the end.
+Just like with sending an email, you can send bitcoin from many different programs and platforms, but it’s all pretty much the same thing in the end.
 There are a few things you need to know first though.

 Before You Send Anything…